youzan/vant/src/radio/README.md

 ### Basic Usage

-Use `v-model` to bind the name of checked radio
+Use `v-model` to bind the name of checked radio.

 ```html
 <van-radio-group v-model="radio">